BC Park's Flimsy Attempt to Remove Word 'Squaw'

 Call it racism

 As I walked through the park, documenting as I went, I contemplated the possible cost of this impoverished attempt at a solution.
 I figured maybe the ministry paid $20 in wages to have someone print the labels and drive around putting them up.
-I factored that amount by the power of two to account for the time spent by some bureaucrat who thought of this half-baked idea, and came up with the whopping total of $400.
+I multiplied the amount by itself to account for the time spent by some bureaucrat who thought of this half-baked idea, and came up with the whopping total of $400.
 Whatever the real cost, all I can say is: thanks for nothing BC Parks.

 As I went along, I struggled to accept that my persistent hope for decency was thwarted by an even more persistent insensitivity within at least one element of the provincial public service toward Aboriginal people, more specifically Aboriginal women.
 I don't hesitate calling this insensitivity what it is: racism.
 But if I'm wrong about that, then the provincial government, particularly BC Parks, has seriously got to do better.